HcashOrg/Hx-Doc/docs/getting-started/private-testnet.md

 Last updated for v1.0.7

-We will talk about `testnets` in this page.
-We mainly talk about  **private testnets** that every developer could easily deploy .
+In this page.
+We mainly talk about  **private testnet** that every developer could easily deploy .

 ## PREREQUISITES

-We assume that you have both `witness_node` and `cli_wallet` already compliled (or downloaded from the offical respository).
+We assume that you have both `witness_node` and `cli_wallet` already compliled (or downloaded from the offical respository).you have deployed hx middleware successfully.if not yet,please refer [Middleware Startup](/wallets/middleware-startup.md) to deploy.

 ## FOLDER STRUCTURE